 - Tex Tech offers high-tech Thermal Protection System (TPS) fabrics and materials for space launch vehicles to withstand rocket burn and the thermal stresses of re-entry

-Tex Tech Industries has been a leader in the engineered textile industry for over a century.
+Tex Tech Industries has been a leader in the advanced textile industry for over a century.
 Throughout this time, we have devoted enormous resources to research and development in the areas of textile and fiber solutions.
 We have pioneered more than 7,000 of the best performing products in the marketplace and a wide range of high-performance materials.

 We provide innovative solutions for all individual fabric requirements, backed with best-in-class customer service.
 We invite you to contact our experienced material scientists to discuss how to discuss how Tex Tech can provide the material solutions you need.